Analyzing Green Plains's Unusual Options Activity | Benzinga

 Analyzing Green Plains's Unusual Options Activity

-Green Plains (NASDAQ:GPRE) shares experienced unusual options activity on Thursday.
-The stock price moved down to $33.01 following the option alert.
+Green Plains (NASDAQ:GPRE) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $36.7 following the option alert.

 - Option Type: SWEEP